priyaraji163/Astable-Multivibrator-Using-Proteus/README.md

 •	Used in clock generation, LED flashing, and tone generation.
 ## Viva Questions
 1. What are the operating modes of 555 timer?
+The 555 timer operates in three modes:

+Monostable Mode (One-shot mode)

+Produces one single output pulse for a trigger input.

+Has one stable state and one quasi-stable state.

+Astable Mode (Free-running mode)

+Produces continuous square wave output.

+No stable state.

+Bistable Mode (Flip-flop mode)

+Has two stable states (SET and RESET).
 2. What are the threshold levels in astable mode?
+In astable mode, the capacitor charges and discharges between:

+Upper Threshold Level = 2/3 Vcc

+Lower Threshold Level = 1/3 Vcc

+These levels are set internally by three 5kΩ resistors (voltage divider inside the IC).
-3. Write the frequency formula.
+3. Write the frequency formula. f=1.44/(R1+2R2)C
+C is capacitor
+f is frequency in Hz
 4. What is duty cycle?
+Duty Cycle is the percentage of time the output is HIGH in one complete cycle.
+Ton/Ton+Toff*100%
 5. What happens if R2 increases?
+f R₂ increases:

+Charging time increases

+Discharging time increases

+Total time period increases

+Frequency decreases

+Duty cycle slightly increase